terryyin/rubygem_digger/notebook/Paper.md

 collection  evolves into a large third party packages ecosystem.
 Many popular open source software projects are continuously developed and maintained.
 But there are also once popular software components that get abandoned by the authors, leaving people who depend on them in an unexpected situation.
+[IVZ: I'd move the above paragraph to Introduction]

-The Source code contains all the efforts that went into making the software.
+The source code contains all the efforts that went into making the software.
 With a typical open source package management system, we can find the source code of all the packages and associated versions.
-In this research, We tried to find a way to apply machine learning to the source code change history.
+In this research, we tried to find a way to apply machine learning to the source code change history.
 The primary goal of this study was to develop a model for predicting the risk of abandonware.
 The secondary objective was to determine the reasons why some software projects are abandoned while others are well-maintained.
 This work is based on data obtained from RubyGems.org -- the principal repository of Ruby packages.
-Terabytes of Ruby source code has been explored and analyzed.
+Terabytes of Ruby source code have been explored and analyzed.
 The result of this research might not be deterministic because the scope of this research is limited to source code.
 The reasons why some authors gave up their open source projects are not always found in the source code.